 Why dental loupes are becoming so popular among dentists?

-Here are few points that that you need to consider when you choose the dental loupes
+Here are a few points that you need to consider when you choose the dental loupes

 1-The Magnification power